freyfogle/freyfogle.github.io/_posts/2018-02-15-attracting-talent.md

 ## Final thoughts ##

-Ok, this post is already to long, but the final point I always tell companies is now that you have a great candidate joining your company, make sure you put the effort into on-boarding.
+Ok, this post is already too long, but the final point I always tell companies is now that you have a great candidate joining your company, make sure you put the effort into on-boarding.
 Getting them settled into your company well and being productive quickly.
 It makes a huge difference, but that's the subject for a future post.

 Happy hiring,
 Ed